llvm/torch-mlir/docs/features.md

 ## Name resolution:

 How names are resolved can be quite context dependent, varying from only resolving locals all the way to importing globals and maintaining them as mutable.
-In addition, this intersects with the precise strategy employed to perform "macro expansion" for builtin functions and attribute/index resolution.
+In addition, this intersects with the precise strategy employed to perform "partial evaluation" for builtin functions and attribute/index resolution.

 Currently, the facility has been set up to be fairly generic (see [environment.py](../python/npcomp/compiler/environment.py)) with a helper for setting up scopes compatibility with global functions that do not form a closure.
 See: